-3 class hrs., 0 lab hrs., 15 wks., (3 cr) All domains of development will be reviewed pertaining to the child between birth to three years.
+3 hrs/wk (3 hrs Lecture) 15 wks All domains of development will be reviewed pertaining to the child between birth to three years.
 This review will be used as the context for developing philosophy, goals and objectives for planning and providing appropriate environments and individualized curriculum.
 Students will discuss best ways to build relationships with children, nurture themselves as caregivers, and to build successful partnerships with parents.
+Prerequisites: ECE 100 & PSY 114; Corequisite: ECE 107 or approval of ECE Chairperson